haakym/coach-manager/readme.md

 View/Add: http://coach-manager.test/instructors/1

 Certificates uploaded for instructors can be viewed and added when viewing an instructor.
-If an instructors certificate has expired (i.e. the expiry date is less than todays date) the date will be highlighted in red to indicate expiration to the user.
+If an instructors certificate has expired (i.e. the expiry date is less than today's date) the date will be highlighted in red to indicate expiration to the user.

 When uploading a certificate, upon selecting an expiry date I decided that the expiry date must be at a minimum of one months time from today's date as it seemed less useful that a user could upload a certificate that would soon expire.